kyle2003/go-plays/README.md

 - Done => 2.
 Reap Subjects
 - Done => 3.
 Reap Images
 - Done => 4.
 Download and Update t_image (routine complete the job)
-- 5. Provide web service to end User
+- Done 5.
+Provide web service to end User

+Finish it in a rush, might take some time to optimze the web service and reaping performance, like it, start it